aviaryan/devletters/content/letters/move-fast-break-things.md

 image: "https://images.unsplash.com/photo-1506719040632-7d586470c936?ixlib=rb-0.3.5&ixid=eyJhcHBfaWQiOjEyMDd9&s=e64b8bb53bd561e25aba0bb01deec288&auto=format&fit=crop&w=1170&q=80"
 ---

-Move Fast and Break Things - we have always heard of this term.
-Some startup people are like singing it every day, while others absolutely loathe it.
+Move Fast and Break Things - such a popular saying in the software industry.
+Some are so in favor of it that they sing it everyday while there are others that absolutely loathe it.

 I, for one, used to be not much of a strong believer in this.
 But then, through my own life experiences, I realized how this works.